Comparison Review of MS Drugs

 • Diroximel fumarate (Vumerity®) – Allergic reactions including welts and hives, PML (progressive multifocal leukoencephalopathy – a rare brain infection, shingles, decrease in white blood cell count, severe liver problems

-• Fingolimod (Gilenya®) – Change in heart rhythm that may cause sudden death, infections, rare viral disease (progressive multifocal leukoencephalopathy), increased fluid in the retina (macular edema), posterior reversible encephalopathy syndrome, respiratory effects, liver injury, risk of causing birth defects, increased blood pressure, basal cell carcinoma
+• Fingolimod (Gilenya®) – Change in heart rhythm that may cause sudden death, increased risk of infections, rare viral disease (progressive multifocal leukoencephalopathy), increased fluid in the retina (macular edema), posterior reversible encephalopathy syndrome, respiratory effects, liver injury, risk of causing birth defects, increased blood pressure, basal cell carcinoma

 • Glatiramer acetate ( Copaxone®) – Post-injection reaction (rapid heartbeat, anxiety, throat constriction)